The 6 Best Exercises To Build Bigger ForearmsArms 7 min Read

 Perfect technique starts with perfect stability, and perfect stability starts with healthy shoulders.

 You can keep your shoulders healthy with band pull aparts.
-They will strengthen the posterior (back) side of your shoulders, and this is a necessary component for joint stability.
+They will strengthen the posterior (back) side of your shoulders, which is a necessary component for joint stability.

 Unlike squatting and deadlifting, benching a ton can lead to poor posture if not balanced with back exercises and mobility work.
 Perform upper back foam rolling and pec stretching at least twice a week to counter the tightness that comes with bench pressing.
 Along with those, try the mobility technique below to keep your pecs mobile.